 Savings-Led Financial Services Working Group

 A Savings Group is like a tiny local credit union: members save together, lend their savings with interest, and share the profits.
-Today more than 5 million people worldwide participate in some form of Savings Group.The popularity of these groups stems from a great need among the poor for help with managing household cash flow, particularly in remote villages or urban slums where no brick-and-mortar financial institutions exist.
+Today almost nine million people worldwide participate in some form of Savings Group.The popularity of these groups stems from a great need among the poor for help with managing household cash flow, particularly in remote villages or urban slums where no brick-and-mortar financial institutions exist.

-Due to the tenacity and rapid growth of Savings Groups, donors and practitioners increasingly require a practical understanding of savings groups' operations and their potential for serving the "unbanked" poor.
-The Savings-led Financial Services Working Group (SLWG) was created to this end, bringing together practitioners who work with savings groups to both share their knowledge and experience and disseminate learning more broadly.
+Due to the tenacity and rapid growth of Savings Groups, donors and practitioners increasingly require a practical understanding of Savings Groups' operations and their potential for serving the "unbanked" poor.
+The Savings-Led Financial Services Working Group (SLWG) was created to this end, bringing together practitioners who work with Savings Groups to both share their knowledge and experience and disseminate learning more broadly.
 The working group creates publications, holds on-line discussions, and participates in and organizes conferences to further knowledge of savings group methodologies.